-As an artist/scholar, dancer/performer and choreographer/writer my work investigates embodied imagination, improvisational composition, and nonverbal/non-discursive ways of knowing.
+As an artist and scholar, my work investigates embodied imagination, improvisational composition, and nonverbal/non-discursive ways of knowing.
 My transcultural transdisciplinary work examines the body as a medium to communicate.

 The themes of my choreographic work are varied.
-My Mexican family, friends and colleagues inspired me to investigate Mexican culture and Frida Kahlo for over 20 years.
-The recent result was a six-year creative process with a female-female cast in “Las Fridas.”
+My Mexican family, friends and colleagues inspired me to investigate Mexican culture and Frida Kahlo for over 30 years.
+The result was a six-year creative process with a female-female cast in “Las Fridas.”

 Due to the sudden illness of one performer, I assumed the 60-minute 16-section Light Frida role in one week for our December 2015 New York studio previews.
 I continued this impromptu investigation into the implications of fluid casting.
 We completed our April 2016 NYC theater previews of the 60-minute “Las Fridas: A Movement Installation and Offering” to critical acclaim with alternating female-male and male-male casts, sound and lighting design.